mike-degreat/Alx-pre_course/0x01-git/README.md

-my second readme and software engineering is fun when you know the basics.
+my second readme file, studying software engineering is going to be productive to me.